-Director Morné du Toit’s Nul is nie niks nie is an inspiring, heart-warming story about life, death and the continued hope that can be found somewhere between the two.
+“I believe that stories have the ability to change lives, to bring hope where there was none and life to where there was none,” says director Morné du Toit about his remarkable Nul is nie Niks nie, an inspiring, heart-warming story about life, death and the continued hope that can be found somewhere between the two.

 How did you become attached to the project?